NilFoundation/zkLLVM/gitbook-docs/README.md

     for developing most performant circuit components.
     {% endhint %}

-1. To prove a particular transaction, the proof requester combines the circuit with the inputs of that transaction in the `assigner` and gets two binary files:
+2. To prove a particular piece of computations, the proof requester combines the circuit with the inputs of those computations in the `assigner` and gets two binary files:

     * Constraint, which represents the arithmetization of the circuit.
     * Assignment table, which contains pre-processed public inputs.